-- · the importance of the context of business in relation to decision making - · the interrelated nature of business activities and how they affect competitiveness - · the competitive environment and the markets in which businesses operate - · the influences on functional decisions and plans including ethical and environmental issues - · the factors that might determine whether a decision is successful e.g. the quality of data and the degree of uncertainty - · how technology is changing the way decisions are made and how businesses operate and compete - · the impact on stakeholders of functional decisions and their response to such decisions - · use of non-quantitative and quantitative data in decision making (including the interpretation of index numbers and calculations such as ratios and percentages).
+- the importance of the context of business in relation to decision making. - \cdot the interrelated nature of business activities and how they affect competitiveness. - · the competitive environment and the markets in which businesses operate. - · the influences on functional decisions and plans including ethical and environmental issues. - · the factors that might determine whether a decision is successful e.g. the quality of data and the degree of uncertainty. - · how technology is changing the way decisions are made and how businesses operate and compete. - · the impact on stakeholders of functional decisions and their response to such decisions. - · use of non-quantitative and quantitative data in decision making (including the interpretation of index numbers and calculations such as ratios and percentages).

 The A level will have three exam papers at the end of the two-year course.
-All of them will cover all the content from the A level.
 All three papers have an equal weighting towards the overall A level, although the papers are all different in their assessment approach, from essay questions to multiple choice.